Zitrax/zit/README.md

 * mkdir build
 * cd build
-* conan install ..
+* conan install .. --build
 * cmake -GNinja ..
 * cmake --build .

 Notes:

-The conan install step might fail if the package configuration is not in the central repository.
-Then pass --build to build it locally.
-When doing this and when running cmake it's important to set CXX/CC to the expected compiler versions that matches the conan profile.
+When doing the conan install and running cmake it's important to set CXX/CC to the expected compiler versions that matches the conan profile.